-We live in a cultural moment where we’ve become painfully aware that racism, both individual and systemic, has not gone away.
-As followers of Jesus, then, we want to celebrate our brothers and sisters of colour, past and present, not just in February but throughout the year.
+We occupy a cultural moment in which we’ve become painfully aware that racism, both individual and systemic, has not gone away.
+As followers of Jesus, we want to celebrate our brothers and sisters of colour, past and present, not just in February but throughout the year.
 We wish to recognize their achievements, but also to recognize them.
 We want to move beyond appreciation to affirmation and love.

 Above all, we seek to delight in the wondrous diversity God has woven into his human creation and into his church.
 It won’t heal the rifts and injustice in our social fabric overnight.
 But it’s an excellent place to start.